gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 ### 7.2.
 The Attitudes of the Countries in the World to Blockchain
 <p>In general, most countries have a welcome attitude towards cryptocurrency and Blockchain technologies, and have begun to attempt to promote the application of cryptocurrency and to explore and innovate technology:</p>

-- **China**: Although China is currently keeping a conservative attitude towards the exchange of cryptocurrency, it has never stopped the research of the underlying technology of the Blockchain at the government level.
+- **China: Although China is currently keeping a conservative attitude towards the exchange of cryptocurrency, it has never stopped the research of the underlying technology of the Blockchain at the government level.**

 <p>In February, 2016, Zhou Xiaochuan, the central bank governor of China, stated that the digital currency must be issued by the central bank, and the Blockchain has become an optional technology for the development of digital currency.</p>